What is Philippines's pathway to limit global warming to 1.5°C?

 Energy system

-Fossil fuels accounted for 68% of the primary energy mix in 2017, with the power and transport sectors taking largest shares.
-The Philippines has seen some renewable energy developments, but this is outweighed by coal and gas plans.
-Renewables can increase energy security by reducing import dependence and decarbonise the power and transport sectors.
+The Philippines has seen some renewable energy developments, but this is outweighed by fossil fuel plans.
+Renewables can increase energy security by reducing import dependence and by decarbonising the power and transport sectors through sector coupling.

-The Philippines is undergoing a number of electricity market reforms allowing for a competitive power market favouring renewable energy, including the Green Energy Option, renewable auctions, the Renewable Portfolio Standard, and a carve out clause for the Philippines main utility to curtail coal generation in favour of cheaper renewable energy.1
+There are many renewable energy policies developments, but modest levels of renewable energy power generation, representing 21% in 2020 (mainly hydro).
+In 2022, the Department of Justice announced renewable energy investments are exempt from the 40% foreign ownership restriction that is placed on the rest of the energy sector to encourage investments.8 The Philippines has undertaken a number of electricity market reforms allowing for a competitive power market favouring renewable energy, including the Green Energy Option, renewable auctions, the Renewable Portfolio Standard, and a carve out clause for the Philippines main utility to curtail coal generation in favour of cheaper renewable energy.1

-The recent expansion plans for LNG will continue import dependence, and lock in fossil fuels in the energy mix or risk expensive stranded assets.
-The LNG industry faces many issues including lack of transmissions and distribution infrastructure, rapid decrease of renewable energy prices, regulation restrictions, and power market structural changes.12 Scaling up cost effective renewable energy would remove the need for gas in the Philippines.
+There are at least 3 LNG terminals due to open in 2023.8 The recent expansion plans for LNG will continue import dependence, increase the Philippines’ vulnerability to global price fluctuations, and lock in fossil fuels in the energy mix, risking expensive stranded assets.
+The LNG industry faces many issues including a lack of transmission and distribution infrastructure, rapid falls in renewable energy prices, regulation restrictions, and power market structural changes.10 Scaling up cost-effective renewable energy would remove the need for gas expansion in the Philippines.

 Targets and commitments